tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 Note the use of [[contract|contracts]] to specify what the function ought to do.

+> Note that `power_iter` actually does $n$ multiplications.
+Where does this extra multiplication from from?
+It's due to the fact that `pow` is initialized to 1, and to get $a^1$ it multiplies this initial 1 by $a$.
+So the algorithm calculates $1 \cdot a \cdot a \cdot \ldots \cdot a$.
+In practice, one extra multiplication doesn't make much difference in performance, so we will not worry about here.

 Here's the same [[algorithm]] implemented using [[recursion]]:

 ```cpp